 You may also want to build an online portfolio of your work, which could require an entirely different piece of blogging kit, as opposed to the traditional blog that hosts articles and journals.

-What you’ll need to start your blog
+3 things you’ll need to start your blog

-- A blogging platform.
+1. A blogging platform

 After you’ve identified the type of blog you want to set up, plus whether you want to monetise it, you’ll then need to pick a blogging platform suited to your needs.
 Many people chose to operate on WordPress as it is one of the most comprehensive blogging systems going, but they forget platforms like Wix and Squarespace that are great for both helping you save and make money and are best suited for those who are less tech-savvy and are new to the blogging game.

 If you’re blogging for business, you might want to think about using LinkedIn for your business blog.
 We’ll go into more detail on what platforms are best for your blog shortly, but make sure to keep in mind your objectives and technical experience when choosing the right platform for you.

-- A hosting platform.
+2. A hosting platform

 Every website needs a web host to store their website’s information on the internet.
 A web host is an online service provider that will store your website’s information on one of its servers and keep your website online.

 The best web hosts will perform a variety of functions for you, for example, Wix is an all-in-one package that will host your website for you, allow you to register a domain name, and has easy to use website design tools to help you start your blog.
 Web hosting can be expensive for new starters, so make sure you pick the best value for money host that can cater to the amount of traffic you have running through your website.

-- A domain name.
+3. A domain name

 I’m sure by now you already know what sort of blog you want to set up, whether that’s a travel, blog, a blog accompanying your online store, or perhaps an affiliate marketing product review blog.
 You’ll have a niche and an idea and now all you need is a name.
 Every website online has what’s called a domain name.

 It’s included in the website address at the top of your search bar, for example, our domain name is www.digitalsupermarket.com.
 You’ll need to register a domain name after you purchase a hosting plan, to enable customers to find your site quickly and easily.
 Pick a great domain name that is easy for customers to read and type into Google so they can find it easier online.

 5 Best Blogging Platforms

 There are a wealth of website builders out there catering to all your blogging or online portfolio needs.
 We have listed some of the main ones below shedding some light on what needs they service and why they might be a great option for you.

-WordPress – The best platform to give you full customisation.
+WordPress – The best platform to give you full customisation

 WordPress is perhaps one of the most renowned blogging platforms in the world, running approximately 35% of the internet.
 It’s favoured highly by professional bloggers because it gives you total freedom to do whatever you want with your blog.

 WordPress can help you build your blog using one if its search engine optimised themes, you can customise using its drag and drop website builder tool to create a stunning blog.

 What’s more, is you’ll be able to use its professional blogging service to post your content online and take advantage of the hundreds of third party app plugins, you can integrate into your blog, to improve automation, add new features, and drive traffic to your site.
 The only downside of WordPress is that it can be quite technical and can take some time getting used to, but once you’ve got the hang of things, you’ll have great control over everything on your webpage.

-Wix – Best for monetizing your blog
+Wix – Best for monetising your blog easily

 Wix is probably the most streamlined and easiest blog providers.
 It’s so simple and easy to use, it’s therefore great for anyone just starting out in the blogging world.

 You can customise one of its stunning templates with Wix’s drag and drop editor, and then upload blog posts to your site by slotting in pictures, gifs, social media buttons, sidebars, and other widgets that will help your blog stand out.
 One of the coolest features about Wix is its marketplace integration, where you can install a whole variety of third-party applications to your blog to provide your users with greater features and usability.

 Wix is the perfect all-in-one blogging solution to help you easily build a platform to amplify your business to the world, helping you to make more money, but it can also save you a lot of money as it’s cost-efficient plans roll up, web hosting, blog posting, and domain registration all into one product!